hckmd/hckmd.github.io/projects/med-dt-article.md

     <p>
         One of our aims when teaching the units was to ensure there were opportunities for the teachers to engage in active learning.
         However, we were relatively new to teaching in an online-only mode and had to develop our understanding of how to design and run learning activities that were online and could be used to engage students in active learning.
-        Dixson [<a href="#ref-dixson" class="site-link">7</a>] advises that instructors should include multiple types of active learning activities with opportunities for interaction between the instructor and students, as well as students with students, to increase engagement in online learning.
+        Dixson [<a href="#ref-dixson" class="site-link" aria-label="Reference 7, Dixson, 2010">7</a>] advises that instructors should include multiple types of active learning activities with opportunities for interaction between the instructor and students, as well as students with students, to increase engagement in online learning.
         Consequently, we had a variety of learning activities that were synchronous and asynchronous, as described in the <a href="#learning-activities" class="site-link">Learning activities</a> subsection, and we designed these with the goal that all teachers could contribute and share their work with each other.
-        One of our strategies to encourage active participation and contribution was to foster a community of inquiry [<a href="#ref-garrison" class="site-link">11</a>].
+        One of our strategies to encourage active participation and contribution was to foster a community of inquiry [<a href="#ref-garrison" class="site-link" aria-label="Reference 11, Garrison & Akyol, 2015">11</a>].
         In a community of inquiry, group members are encouraged to reflect on their learning, as both teachers and learners, and support their fellow group members through feedback and open communication.
         We aimed to encourage this community throughout all activities in the units, but this was mainly present in the assessments that included participation in online discussions, which are explained in the next subsection.
     </p>
     <h3 id="assessments" class="my-3">Assessments</h3>
     <p>
         One of our main aims when designing the assessments was for them to be relevant and useful to the teachers’ classroom practice, which we would describe as authentic assessments.
-        Authentic assessments have been a common approach to assessment in teacher education programs [<a href="#ref-darling-hammond" class="site-link">5</a>], and these assessments can take a variety of forms, such as case studies, portfolios, and lesson observations.
+        Authentic assessments have been a common approach to assessment in teacher education programs [<a href="#ref-darling-hammond" class="site-link" aria-label="Reference 5, Darling-Hammond & Snyder, 2000">5</a>], and these assessments can take a variety of forms, such as case studies, portfolios, and lesson observations.
         Generally, assessments for teachers that are authentic should include opportunities for teachers to demonstrate their ability to design learning for the relevant subject matter and for teachers to connect the assessment to the context that they are teaching in.
     </p>
     <p>